stub22/funcprog-ex/weather-svc/README.md

 If the URL submitted to weather-svc does not match a form that the weather-svc expects, the client receives an HTTP 404 Not Found response.

-If the URL format is OK, but the weather-svc cannot access the backend weather data for the submitted location, then client will receive a detailed JSON error resonse.
-This error will look different depending on whether the error occurs in the first stage operation `fetchAreaInfoOrError` or the second stage `fetchCurrentForecastPeriodOrError`.
+If the URL format is OK, but the weather-svc cannot access the backend weather data for the submitted location, then client will receive an OK (Status 200) response whose body contains a detailed JSON error description.
+This error will look different depending on whether the error occurs in the first stage backend operation `fetchAreaInfoOrError` or the second stage `fetchCurrentForecastPeriodOrError`.

 Below are two example first stage errors from `fetchAreaInfoOrError`.
 The first one reflects malformed location input.